 Jad: You’ve been to lots of places in the world on tour with your band.
 What are some places you’d like to go to and perform at next?

 Jane: I think America is the next place to visit – both North and South.
 I’ve never been there but I somehow know that it will be wonderful!

 Jad: You have a big fan base on social media.
 What issues and causes would you use your ability to reach people to promote and talk about?

 Jane: I don’t want to transmit any concrete ideology.
 I have always been, am and will be in favour of health, sport, love and not being an asshole (which can happen in many ways).
 Sometimes we as a band are asked to take part in some charity and we always do it because it is the right thing to do.

 Jad: Aside from music, what hobbies and interests do you personally have?

-Jane: I’m a doctor by education and though I left that career when we started the band, I’m still interested in everything what happens in that field.
+Jane: I’m a doctor by education and though I left that career when we started the band, I’m still interested in everything that happens in that field.
 I’m trying to stay aware of all the newest research in medicine, health, beauty, longevity and youth.
 I LOVE sport.
-Every year I go camping with my closest friends for about a month to some remote places in Russia (I really like sleeping in a tent, cooking on a campfire, collecting firewood in the forest, chopping it etc.).
-And I’m really interested in paleontology.
-You see – in the end it’s all about Nature and Life..
+Every year I go camping with my closest friends for about a month in some remote places in Russia (I really like sleeping in a tent, cooking on a campfire, collecting firewood in the forest, chopping it etc.).
+And I’m really interested in palaeontology.
+You see – in the end, it’s all about Nature and Life.